-But there are some subtle difference that might cause you to pick one over the other for your laundry needs.
+But there are some subtle differences that might cause you to pick one over the other for your laundry needs.

-First off let me explain a bit out each of these options and then I will move on to how they compare.
+First off let me explain a bit about each of these options and then I will move on to how they compare.

 What are soap nuts?

 Soap nuts are not actually nuts, but berries that grow on the soap nut tree, the Latin of which is Sapindus Mukorossi, also known as the Reetha tree.

 The outer shell has special properties that when added to water release a natural soap that can be used to wash clothing, dishes, or the body.

 Related reading: Soap Nuts Pros and Cons – Should You Make The Switch?